Selezioni Nazionali (National selections for the Eurovision Song Contest – Selection)

 (en) Selection.
 Each participating broadcaster has sole discretion over the process it may employ to select its entry for the contest.
 Typical methods in which participants are selected include a televised national final using a public vote; an internal selection by a committee appointed by the broadcaster; and through a mixed format where some decisions are made internally and the public are engaged in others.
 Among the most successful televised selection shows is Sweden’s Melodifestivalen, first established in 1959 and now one of Sweden’s most watched television shows each year.

 National selections for the Eurovision Song Contest.
-National selections refer to the processes in which the broadcasters of the countries participating in the annual Eurovision Song Contest select the artist and song that will represent them in the contest.
+National selection refer to the process in which a participant broadcaster of the annual Eurovision Song Contest select the song and artist(s) that will represent its country in the contest.

 National finals.
-National finals are the process in which the public of a country can choose the artist with their song, often combining public televoting with the vote of an expert jury.
+National finals are the process in which the participant broadcaster of a country gives its national audience the opportunity to choose either the song, or the artist(s), or even both, that will represent them in the contest, often combining public televoting with the vote of an expert jury.

 Internal selections.
-Internal selections are the process in which the broadcaster of a country appoints a committee or expert panel to select either the artist and the song, sometimes both, without holding a public vote.
+Internal selections are the process in which the participant broadcaster of a country appoints a committee or expert panel to select either the song, or the artist(s), or even both, without holding a public vote.

 (it) Selezioni nazionali per l’Eurovision Song Contest.
 Le selezioni nazionali per l’Eurovision Song Contest sono dei festival musicali organizzati dalle emittenti televisive dei vari paesi partecipanti per selezionare il rappresentante della nazione al festival canoro europeo.
 Le emittenti possono anche selezionare internamente i partecipanti.